-Case 24: A 56-year-old male with chronic leg and back pain, secondary to iliac vein compression, successfully treated with iliac vein stenting
+Case 24: A 56-year-old female with chronic leg and back pain, secondary to iliac vein compression, successfully treated with iliac vein stenting

 Authors: Tae An Choi ANP-BC & Back Kim MD FACC.

 A 56-year-old female, suffering chronic leg pain, heaviness, fatigue, achiness and swelling, with associated pelvic/gluteal/hip discomfort, worsening since provoked DVT of left lower extremity, status post hysterectomy 14 years ago.